-Eligible Programs/Courses and Enrollment Status

-A student should only enroll for those courses required (or the pre-requisites) for their specific program of study.
+Eligible Programs/Courses and Enrollment Status A student should only enroll for those courses required (or the prerequisites) for their specific program of study.
 Title IV aid will not pay for courses outside of the students required curriculum unless those courses have been pre-approved by the advisor as a course substitution.
-Proper documentation must be on record with the Admissions & Records Office.
+Proper documentation must be on record in the Enrollment Services Center.